 An annual fee is also known as a maintenance fee that is charged annually by your credit card provider.
 Some banks will waive off annual fees depending on cards and promotions.
 Credit cards with annual fees are usually cards that offer extra benefits and perks such as.
 Annual fee can range between RM80 up to RM626 for premium credit cards.

-If you lose, damaged or your credit card was stolen, you will be charged for a replacement credit card.
+If you lose, damage or your credit card was stolen, you will be charged for a replacement credit card.
 The charge differs between banks, for example Maybank and Citibank charges RM50, while Ambank charges RM25 for credit card replacement.

 As of 1st April 2015, the government began the 6% GST charge in the country on goods and services, with the exception of a limited amount of basic necessities.
 With that, the annual fees of credit cards are also subjected to GST.
 Previously, credit card holders were charged service tax, however, after the implementation of GST, the RM50 service tax was removed.
 GST will only be charged on annual fee of a credit card, but not on late payment charges and other finance charges.